Grelot/blog/content/articles/rna-seq/index.md

 ## Sequencing

 The sequencer reads the base sequence (A, T, C, G) of each cDNA fragment.
 Each of these sequences is called a *read*.
-Depending on the technology and the protocol, RNA-seq can produce:
+Depending on the technology and the protocol, RNA-Seq can produce:
 * In single-end sequencing, the machine reads from one end of each fragment.
 They are are used for gene expression quantification.
 * In paired-end sequencing, it reads from both ends of each fragment, higher precision.It is useful for detecting splicing events and refinement of transcriptome annotation.

 At the end of the read, the sequencing accuracy tends to drop.
 This is a common issue, especially in  Illumina sequencing due to signal decay.
 This bias is solved thanks to bioinformatics software that clean low quality tail of read sequence.

-The output of RNA-seq is first demultiplexed yielding either one FASTQ file per sample (for single-end reads protocol) or two fastq-files per sample (for paired-end reads protocol).
+The output of RNA-Seq is first demultiplexed yielding either one FASTQ file per sample (for single-end reads protocol) or two fastq-files per sample (for paired-end reads protocol).

 ## RNA-Seq Bioinformatics Pipeline